Daryl Hoole: Fans

-Deseret Book reports that typical readers of Daryl Hoole’s publications are members of the Church of Jesus Christ of Latter-day Saints who place high importance on the value of home life and families; however, Hoole has followers in family-oriented people of diverse faiths and circumstances.
+Deseret Book reports that typical readers of Daryl Hoole’s publications are members of The Church of Jesus Christ of Latter-day Saints who place high importance on the value of home life and families; however, Daryl has followers in family-oriented people of diverse faiths and circumstances.
 Meridian Magazine asserts that, "Daryl Hoole is truly a master of the art of Homemaking."